Using a Persian Rug over Wall-to-Wall Carpet

 You want to display it in your living room or dining room.
 You want – in other words – to showcase it, to show it off to guests as well as family members!

 But that wall-to-wall carpet…..
-Can you – should you – place a Persian or Oriental rug over carpeting?
+Can you – should you – place a handmade rug over carpeting?

 Read below for some tips on how to do so to best effect.